aarsh-hadap19/gdg-task/README.md

 # GDG Task - Build a Simple Dynamic Android App that dynamically loads content (text and images) from Firebase.
-The app should update in real-time without needing updates when data changes in Firebase.

 This project is a Flutter application that fetches content from Firestore and displays images and text with basic animations.
 It uses Firebase for the backend and Flutter as the UI framework.

 ## Features